nextflow-io/training/README.md

 https://gitpod.io/#https://github.com/seqeralabs/nf-training-public

+(which is our Github repository URL, prefixed with https://gitpod.io/#).

 **OR**

-Install the Gitpod browser extension, follow the instructions [here](https://www.gitpod.io/docs/browser-extension).
+Install the Gitpod browser extension, following the instructions [here](https://www.gitpod.io/docs/browser-extension).
 This will add a green Gitpod button to each Git repository for easy access to the environment.
 Then go to the git repository for the training (https://github.com/seqeralabs/nf-training-public), and click the green button.

 ![PNG](/asciidocs/img/gitpodbutton.png)